 If the main meadow lot should fill up, we may need to use our backup lot near the entrance to the park.
 This would mean about 1/4 mile walk for runners arriving late.
 Another good reason to be early!

 2.)
 DRIVE SLOWLY in the Park!
 Pay close attention to the staff and volunteers who are directing the parking.
 Car pool if you can – this helps the environment – and it makes the race more fun!
 For a helpful overview of the race location (parking, start, bib pickup), check the logistics page of the website here.

 3.)
 LISTEN ATTENTIVELY TO PRE-RACE ANNOUNCEMENTS!
-Your Race Director will have important information about the course and safety.
+We will have important information about the course and safety.
 You will be instructed about potential hazards on the course and current course conditions.

 4.)
 LISTEN FOR THE START!
-Following the instructions, we will have two special guests as our official starters.
-Then we will start the runners.
+Following the instructions, we will get the race started.

 6.)
 ALL DOGS MUST BE LEASHED!
 If the dogs are running Raven Rocks they MUST START NEAR THE BACK with their humans and wait til the start line clears!
 If you are running with your dog, you must hold back at the start and be certain that your dog or its leash does not interfere with or impede any of the other runners.
 The county park law requires dogs be leashed at all times while in the park.
 This is for the safety of your dogs, other park patrons, and other dogs visiting.

 7.)
 SAME DAY REGISTRATION – We will likely have same day registration available from 7:15-8:45am.
 Earlier is better.
 Online registration is even better! 😉 Cash or check only on race day please.